CDrummond/music-similarity/docs/OtherConfig.md

 these genres based upon the percentage of tracks in a genre.
 If set to `albums` then at least one track from each album is used.
 If set to anything else then random tracks are chosen.
 Only used if analyising tracks.
-* `musly.extractlen` The maximum length in seconds of the file to decode.
-If zero or greater than the file length, then the whole file will be decoded.
+* `musly.extractlen` The maximum length in seconds of the track to decode.
+If zero or greater than the track's length, then the whole track will be decoded.
 Note, however, that only a maximum of 5 minutes is used for analysis.
-Only used if analyising tracks.
+Only used if analysing tracks.
 * `musly.extractstart` The starting position in seconds of the excerpt to decode.
 If zero, decoding starts at the beginning.
-If negative, the excerpt is centred in the file, but starts at `-extractstart` the latest.
-If positive and `extractstart`+`extractlen` exceeds the file length, then the excerpt is taken from the end of the file.
+If negative, the excerpt is centred in the track, but starts at `-extractstart` the latest.
+If positive and `extractstart`+`extractlen` exceeds the track length, then the excerpt is taken from the end of the track.
 Only used if analyising tracks.

 Essentia